Getty Images/iStockphoto

 How secure file transfer works

-To meet the CIA requirements of today's enterprises, secure file transfer services need a two-pronged approach:
+To satisfy security requirements of today's enterprises, secure file transfer services need a two-pronged approach:

 2. Secure delivery.
-Secure file transfer also involves some sort of reliable delivery, even if it's just provided by TCP/IP Secure file transfer services use a variety of protocols and standards, ranging from established ones, such as Secure FTP (SFTP) and AES, to vendor-specific proprietary protocols.
+Secure file transfer involves reliable delivery, such as TCP/IP.
+Secure file transfer services use a variety of protocols and standards, ranging from Secure FTP (SFTP) and Advanced Encryption Standard (AES) to vendor-specific proprietary protocols.

 Types of secure file transfer services

-The most basic secure file transfer services, such as those based on Secure Copy Protocol (SCP), have command-line interfaces only, making them best suited for IT rather than end users.
-They offer few features but are relatively inexpensive to set up and use, compared to other classes of file transfer systems.
-Some consider this type of transfer advantageous because the organization maintains full control, with no third-party -- e.g., cloud provider -- involvement.
+Basic secure file transfer services, such as those based on Secure Copy Protocol (SCP), have command-line interfaces and are best suited for IT rather than end users.
+They offer few features and are relatively inexpensive compared to other file transfer systems.
+Some consider this type of transfer advantageous because the organization maintains full control with no third-party -- e.g., cloud provider -- involvement.

 Secure file transfer services based on SFTP are typically more feature-rich than those based on SCP.
-SFTP-based file transfers often have GUIs available, which make them easier to use.
-In general, however, both SCP- and SFTP-based systems lack many of the features of more sophisticated file transfer systems.
+SFTP-based file transfers often have GUIs available, making them easier to use.
+However, both SCP- and SFTP-based systems lack many of the features of more sophisticated file transfer systems.

-Another IT system that enables file transfer security is the file hosting service.
-Originally intended for end-user collaboration, file hosting services also typically offer access control and encryption features that enable a user to email a link to a person that grants them secure access to a file hosted on the service.
+Originally intended for end-user collaboration, file hosting services offer access control and encryption features that enable users to email a link and be allowed secure access to a file hosted on the service.

-The most advanced type of file transfer platform today is managed file transfer (MFT).
-Secure file transfers typically work directly between a sender and a recipient.
-In contrast, MFT provides an intermediary system, which may be a dedicated server within the organization's facilities or a cloud-provided service.
+The most advanced type of file transfer platform, managed file transfer (MFT), provides an intermediary system between sender and receiver, such as a dedicated server within the organization's facilities or a cloud-provided service.
 The file travels from the sender to the MFT repository, where it is strictly protected through access control measures, including encryption of the stored file.
-The transfer to the recipient from the MFT repository occurs at a later time.
-This isolates the sender's system from the recipient's system and also permits easier monitoring and tracking of repository and transfer usage by all parties.
+Transfer to the recipient from the MFT repository occurs later.
+This isolates the sender's system from the recipient's system and permits easier monitoring and tracking of repository and transfer usage.

 Email also provides basic file transfer capabilities and should, therefore, be encrypted for security.
-Email encryption products can support large file transfers through email messages.
+Email encryption products support large file transfers via email.

 Secure file transfer service features

-Organizations investing in secure file transfer services should consider whether they need the following advanced features, which are typically available with MFT offerings and, sometimes, from other types of file transfer services as well:
+Organizations investing in secure file transfer services should consider whether they need advanced features typically available with MFT offerings and, sometimes, from other types of file transfer services.

 Legacy file transfer methods, such as SCP, have historically lacked auditing features.
 File hosting services typically offer at least some file transfer auditing capabilities, while most MFT platforms provide comprehensive audit logs.

-More sophisticated systems can also intelligently stagger the transfer of files that are not time-critical to reduce demands on bandwidth or processing.
-By managing resource use, this intelligent scheduling can save the organization money and prevent inadvertent denials of service.
+More sophisticated systems can stagger file transfers to reduce demand on bandwidth or processing.
+By managing resource use, intelligent scheduling can save money and prevent inadvertent service denials.

-The following section lists eight of the top enterprise-level secure file transfer services.
-These products offer a variety of features, ranging from basic to advanced.
+The following enterprise-level secure file transfer services have a variety of features, ranging from basic to advanced, and some offer free demos as part of their pricing plans.

 Delivery: SaaS.
 Accessible via a browser-based UI; optional local application download for desktops and mobile devices.